dvtate/old-yoda/README.md

   ```

  - <b>Combining operators:</b>
-  One of RPN's main strengths is that it eliminates the need for parenthases.
+  One of postfix notation's main strengths is that it eliminates the need for parenthases.
 Simply combine operators in a way that would lead to them being performed sequentially.
   ```
   >>> 1 1 + 2 *    # (1 + 1) * 2
   4